 The GE Program exposes students at CSULB to general knowledge across various disciplines with the appropriate approaches, methodologies, and pedagogies and equips students to draw connections between those disciplines.
-Furthermore, in the GE Program students learn transferable skills such as, but not limited to, oral and written communication, quantitative reasoning, critical thinking, and problemsolving.
+Furthermore, in the GE Program students learn transferable skills such as, but not limited to, oral communication and English Composition, quantitative reasoning, critical thinking, and problem-solving.
 These skills allow them to achieve their initial professional goals, and to be successful in future careers that have not even been dreamed of yet.
 By conveying this knowledge and these skills, the GE Program gives students the opportunity to become well-informed, well-rounded, intentional, and thoughtful citizens of their diverse local, national, and global communities.